Plato for Kids

 - Choose whole grains over refined grains.

-- Substitute whole fruits for juice.
+- Regularly opt for whole fruits over juice.

 - Eat more vegetables by trying a variety of different colored veggies.

 - Incorporate a mix of proteins (seafood, lean meats, lean poultry, eggs, beans, peas, nuts, seeds, and soy products).

 - Add nutrient-dense dairy sources, such as lower-fat milk, yogurt, and cheese.

 Trying to be more mindful about what you and your family eat?
 Look for our wellness icons on the shelves while you’re shopping.
 Learn more about these icons and their benefits.

 Plato tips to help your child stay active:3

 - Encourage your kids to play actively several times every day.